 Similar is the Gulf Coast Town Center.
 Visitors to the open-air shopping center will find around 105 shops and restaurants.
 The big difference is that you have to walk a bit more here, as many of the shops are housed in a separate building and the total area of nearly 1.3 million square ft are almost twice as large as the Miromar Outlets.
 Located in the south of Fort Myers, it almost connects to Estero.

 A third large shopping center is the Coconut Point Mall.
 Equipped with about 145 stores, there are also department stores and major retailers as well as smaller boutiques and restaurants.
 The Coconut Point Mall is laid out like a small town and is as walk-intensive as the Gulf Coast Town Center.
-Artificially created lakes and bridges also invite you to take a walk far away from the grocery stores.
+Artificially created lakes and bridges also invite you to take a relaxing walk .

 If you want to experience something sporty, then the Hertz Arena, formerly known as the Germain Arena, is the right place for you.
 For around 28,000 spectators, the complex offers events around hockey and American football.
 Wrestling and Bull Riding championships are held at different times of the year, as well as being used for concerts or other events - while the public regularly uses them for skating.
 In the event of a hurricane or other disaster, the Hertz Arena can accommodate up to 7,000 people.